 Late last year, TechWell and Tricentis jointly fielded a survey of testers and testing leaders.
-About 400 people responded with thoughts about how they are testing today, where they spend the most time, what holds them back, how satisfied they are and how well they are satisfying the expectations of others.
+About 400 people responded with thoughts about how they are testing today, where they spend the most time, what holds them back.
+We also looked at job satisfaction levels and the level of respect testing receives.
 The findings are summarized in a report released today, “Expectations vs. Reality: The Role of Testing in a DevOps Transformation.”

-In this post, we answer the age-old question, “What does a software tester do?” and share key findings about where testers are spending their time, as well as how that changes based on DevOps maturity level.
+So what does a tester do with most of their time today?
+In this post, we answer that question and take a look at how responses differed based on an organization’s DevOps maturity level.
 If you don’t wait to wait for the rest of the results, you can download the full report or watch the webinar now.

 How Testers Spend Their Time